bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 (and if the untested mpi support works as designed), Strassen's algorithm will, work parallel with several cpu's for the additions.
 It  will also do the remaining multiplications in parallel if the Open_MPI computers have all been send a sub matrix, or if a certain size has been reached where openmp should be used.

-If the matrices are small enogh, they can also be uploaded to the gpu for naive computation, and when that is finished, they are send back from the gpu to the smaller ranks to be combined.
+If the matrices are small enough, they can also be uploaded to the gpu for naive computation, and when that is finished, they are send back from the gpu to the smaller ranks to be combined.

 Some identified Issues: